Tourists’ Guide for Using Malaysia KLIA T1 & T2 Autogate for Immigration (MACS 2.0 Malaysia Digital Arrival Card (MDAC))

 Insert your passport following the direction shown on the Autogate and wait for your data to be read.
 Following which, head into the Autogate and look at the camera.
 The next gate will then open and you are officially in Malaysia.

 Do note that you will not get an immigration stamp if you enter and exit Malaysia through the Autogate.
-If you require a stamp for proof of visit, or if you are exiting Malaysia through any another port, you should head to the manual counter to clear immigration in order to receive an entry stamp in your passport.
+If you require a stamp for proof of visit, or if you are entering and exiting Malaysia through any other port*, you should head to the manual counter to clear immigration in order to receive an entry stamp in your passport.

 Singaporeans only: Mix and match Malaysia immigration entry and exit points